-Importantly, although Dean93 and Dean98 were identified as particularly relevant in the provisional applications, references to these prior art documents were removed by Patent Owner in the application for the '557 Patent.
-Patent Owner never provided copies of these references to the Examiner.
-The Dean93 and Dean98 references were authored by one of the inventors of the '557 Patent and directed to the same subject matters as the Challenged Claims, namely the superimposition and deformation of a normative template using anatomical landmarks.
-Because the examiner specifically found this feature was missing in the cited art, the Patent Owner should have specifically pointed out the relevancy of these references to the examiner.
+Importantly, although Dean93 was identified as particularly relevant in the provisional applications, references to this prior art document was removed by Patent Owner in the application for the '756 Patent.
+The Dean93 and Dean98 references were authored by one of the inventors of the '756 Patent and directed to the same subject matters as the Challenged Claims, namely the superimposition and deformation of a normative template using anatomical landmarks.
+Because the examiner specifically found these features missing in the cited art, the Patent Owner should have specifically pointed out the relevancy of these references, rather than putting them in an IDS after the examiner had already examined the Challenged Claims.
 Armour & Co. v.
 Swift & Co., 466 F.2d 767, 779 (7th Cir.
 1972) ("[W]e think that it is unfair to the busy examiner, no matter how diligent and well informed he may be, to assume that he retains details of every pending file in his mind when he is reviewing a particular application...[T]he applicant has the burden of presenting the examiner with a complete and accurate record to support the allowance of letters patent.") (emphasis added).